EdgarLGB/arduino/README.md

-arduino mini projet
+#Arduino mini R&D projet

-made by ying and bobo
+It is a mini design project.